codeforamerica/Data-Wiki/sites/all/modules/features/README.txt

-CityGroups is an installation profile that will theme your site, add content pages, and turn on all of the Drupal settings that will give you a datawiki for collecting information on community groups in your city.
+CityGroups is an installation profile that will theme your site, add content pages, and turn on all of the Drupal settings that will give you a citygroups for collecting information on community groups in your city.

 The install profile lives here: drupal/profiles/citygroups